 Functional Family Therapy (FFT)

 FFT is a short term (approximately four (4) months), high-intensity therapeutic family intervention.
 FFT focuses on the relationships and dynamics within the family unit.
-Therapists work with families to assess family behaviors that maintain delinquent behavior, modify dysfunctional family communication, teach family members to negotiate effectively, set clear rules about privileges and responsibilities and generalize changes to community contexts and relationships.
+Therapists work with families to assess family behaviors that maintain delinquent behavior and teach family members how to modify dysfunctional family communication, teach family members to negotiate effectively, set clear rules about privileges and responsibilities and generalize changes to community contexts and relationships.

 Who Should Be Referred for FFT?

-The target population for FFT is generally limited to males and females between the ages of 11-18 with a diagnosed behavioral health disorder whom:
+The target population for FFT is any family with a youth 11-18 years old with a diagnosed behavioral health disorder whom:

-- Are transitioning from out-of-home placement back to their community and are in need of intensive family therapy to be successful, or;
+- Is transitioning from out-of-home placement back to their community and is in need of intensive family therapy to be successful

-- Have been referred by the youth’s school, Juvenile Probation Officer or other court official, or local DHHR.
+- Has been identified by the youth’s school, Juvenile Probation Officer or other court official, or local DHHS